top of page

 Question: How long are the rides?

 Answer: Expect rides to last four to six hours, but depending on group circumstances, rides may last from three to eight hours.
+Throughout the ride I'll ask for your "energy level", which is on a scale from one to five.
+One being very low energy, and five being full of energy.
+When people start to get to about a three, we start heading back.

 Question: What's up with rest days?
 Why not ride every day?